Senator Chuck Schumer is introducing legislation to decriminalize marijuana at the federal level

 Sen. Chuck Schumer, the top Democrat in the Senate, is introducing a bill to decriminalize marijuana at the federal level.

 "Ultimately, it’s the right thing to do.
 Freedom.
 If smoking marijuana doesn’t hurt anybody else, why shouldn’t we allow people to do it and not make it criminal?"
-Schumer told Vice News in an interview on Thursday evening.
+Schumer told VICE News Tonight on HBO in an interview on Thursday evening.

 Schumer's bill would remove marijuana from the Drug Enforcement Administration's list of controlled substances, and would leave it up to states to decide how to regulate the drug, Vice reports.